farukbeygo/dollar_date_prediction/README.md

 If you would like to contribute to this project, feel free to submit a pull request.

 ## License
-This project is licensed under the [insert license here] license.
+This project is licensed under the MIT license.